SAfsehEhsani/LovaBle-AI-Wizard/README.md

-# Welcome to your Lovable project By Syed Afseh Ehsani
+# Welcome to your Lovable AI Project By Syed Afseh Ehsani

 ## Project info